Follow our decades of milestones in the modern end-of-life choice movement.

 Oregon Senator Frank Roberts sponsors legislation championing choice at the end of life.

 The U.S. Supreme Court decides the Cruzan v.
 Director, Missouri Department of Health ruling that Missouri was permitted to require clear and convincing evidence of the wishes of a patient regarding provision of artificial nutrition and hydration.
-This affirmed the right of Americans to refuse unwanted medical treatment, and their right to appoint a health care proxy to speak for them when they could not.
+This affirmed the right of Americans to refuse unwanted medical treatment and their right to appoint a healthcare proxy to speak for them when they could not.

-Compassion in Dying is founded to provide support and advocacy programs for terminally ill individuals in Washington State.
+Compassion in Dying is founded to provide support and advocacy programs for terminally ill individuals in Washington state.

 The Ninth Circuit Court of Appeals (in Glucksberg v.
 Washington) and the Second Circuit Court of Appeals (in Quill v.
-NY) both find that the U.S. Constitution protects the choice of a competent, terminally ill patient to choose aid in dying.
+NY) both find that the U.S. Constitution protects the choice of a competent terminally ill patient to choose aid in dying.
 The states of New York and Washington file for review in the U.S. Supreme Court.

-The Compassion In Dying Federation is formed by Compassion In Dying of Washington, expanding to launch national advocacy and support programs.
+The Compassion in Dying Federation is formed by Compassion in Dying of Washington, expanding to launch national advocacy and support programs.

 In Glucksberg v.
 Washington and Vacco v.
 Quill, the U.S. Supreme Court declines to find federal constitutional protection for aid in dying, leaving the possibility open that it will do so in the future, and refers the issue to the states.
 The court recognizes a federal constitutional right for dying patients to receive as much pain medication as necessary to obtain relief, even if this advances time of death.

 Rep. Henry Hyde and Sen. Don Nickles introduce The Lethal Drug Abuse Prevention Act to prohibit legal aid in dying.